Table of Contents

 - Institution of the President of the Republic of Albania The President of Albania or the constitutional Institution of the republic based on the constitution of Albania is head of the state and represents the unity of the country.
 Currently, the head of the state in Albania is Ilir Meta and he was elected by the Albanian Parliament on April 28, 2017.The Constitution defines the terms of the election, the mandate, dismissal, or the replacement of the president.
 Only Albanian citizens by birth, over the age of 40 are rightful to be elected for this post.
 The details and conditions for the presidential election are defined by Article no. 86 of the Constitution.

 - Albanian Parliament

-- The Parliament of Albania is an institution legitimated by the will of Albanian people through their right to vote and elect their representatives.
+- The Parliament of Albania is an institution legitimated by the will of the Albanian people through their right to vote and elect their representatives.
 The parliament consists of 140 lawmakers that exercise the legislative power derived from the Albanian people for a term of four years.
-Therefore, the Parliament has the right to control other constitutional or legal institutions and impede them from making decisions that are against the will of people.
+Therefore, the Parliament has the right to control other constitutional or legal institutions and impede them from making decisions that are against the will of the people.
 The Parliament has:

 - A legislative function

 - The Ombudsman is an institution financed by the state budget, but independent from the Public Administration bodies and no one can give him/her instructions or orders.
 It protects the lights, freedom, and the interests of Albanian and foreign citizens that stay in Albania temporarily or permanently from the illegal or irregular acts and omissions of the Albanian public administration bodies.
 The Ombudsman has no executive power.

 The law on the Ombudsman defines how the head of the institution is elected.
 He/she is elected for a five-year term.